Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 new ideas, but then it came 2020...
-Things started to get darker and darker every month passed; me and `chexier` were having multiple unnecessary face-offs because of futiles things (for example, "GNU/bash vs. POSIX/sh" --- everyone knows that Korn Shell or a compiled language such as Go is better anyway, but we were discussing about this), and this, in some way, wore out the project and the quality of our work --- Otto is, unfortunately, victim of all this darkness.
-Instead of studying how to do a decent package manager (and figuring out that it would be better to made it with Go, Nim or even C instead of Shell), we were discussing.
+Things started to get darker and darker every month passed; me and `chexier` were having multiple unnecessary face-offs because of futiles things (for example, "GNU/bash vs. POSIX/sh" --- everyone knows that AT&T/ksh93, Bell Labs/rc or a compiled language such as Go is better anyway, but we were discussing about this), and, in some way, this wore out the project and the quality of our work
+--- Otto is, unfortunately, victim of all this darkness.
+Instead of studying how to do a decent package manager (and figuring out that it would be better to made it with Go, Nim or even C instead of Shell), we were discussing just discussing.
 The worst thing: all of these discussions were fueled by so-called "memes" from 4chan --- for example: `chexier` saw someone saying that W and Z rocks, so he came and said "screw X and Y, we're